vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 ## Segment Tree report

-During the Courses is developed also a small paper to introduce the Segment tree by Example. ["Segment Tree: A Complete Introduction by Examples"](#TODO)
+During the Courses is developed also a small paper to introduce the Segment tree by Examples. ["Segment Tree: A Complete Introduction by Examples"](#TODO)

-## Report Experiment
+## Report Experiments

 Name | Solved | Repository | Report |
 --- | --- | --- | --- |